ShyamRam25/CSCE435_Project1/Report.md

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes

+Bitonic Sort:
+  1. If number of elements isn't power of 2, pad list with infinity until the size is a power of 2
+  2. Create the bitonic sequence
+  3. Merge the bitonic sequences
+  4. Recursively merge until completely sorted.
+Repeat process for each subsequence

+def bitonicSort(loc_arr, size):

+    n = len(loc_arr)
+    total_size = n * size

+    // Bitonic sequence creation
+    for k=2 to k=total_size by powers of 2:
+      for j=k/2 to j=1 by division by 2:

+        // Local comparison and swap
+        for i=0 to i=n-1:
+          partner = i XOR j // Get partner index for comparison

+          if partner >= 0 and partner < total_size:
+            partner_value = mpiExchangeValue(loc_arr[i], partner)

+            if loc_arr[i] > partner_value:
+              swap(loc_arr[i], partner_value)

+    return loc_arr

 Sample Sort:
 Assuming n threads and k as a random sampling constant, the algorithm goes as follows: